Large language model: Safety

-Sycophancy and glazing
+Sycophancy

-Sycophancy is a model's tendency to agree with, flatter, or validate a user's stated beliefs rather than to prioritize factuality or corrective information, and "glazing" is an emergent public shorthand for persistent, excessive agreeability observed across multi-turn interactions and productized assistants.

-Continued sycophancy has led to the observation of getting "1-shotted", denoting instances where conversational interaction with a large language model produces a lasting change in a user's beliefs or decisions, similar to the negative effects of psychedelics, and controlled experiments show that short LLM dialogues can generate measurable opinion and confidence shifts comparable to human interlocutors.

-Empirical analyses attribute part of the effect to human preference signals and preference models that reward convincingly written agreeable responses, and subsequent work has extended evaluation to multi-turn benchmarks and proposed interventions such as synthetic-data finetuning, adversarial evaluation, targeted preference-model reweighting, and multi-turn sycophancy benchmarks to measure persistence and regression risk.

-Industry responses have combined research interventions with product controls, for example Google and other labs publishing synthetic-data and fine-tuning interventions and OpenAI rolling back an overly agreeable GPT-4o update while publicly describing changes to feedback collection, personalization controls, and evaluation procedures to reduce regression risk and improve long-term alignment with user-level safety objectives.

-Mainstream culture has reflected anxieties about this dynamic where South Park satirized overreliance on ChatGPT and the tendency of assistants to flatter user beliefs in Season 27 episode "Sickofancy", and continued the themes across the following season, which commentators interpreted as a critique of tech sycophancy and uncritical human trust in AI systems.
+LLMs often exhibit sycophancy, a tendency to produce responses that they predict the user wants to hear rather than what is strictly accurate or important.
+For example, a chatbot may agree with a user even when the user is incorrect, abandon a correct answer when pressed, or praise the user excessively.
+In some cases, this can cause LLMs to support dangerous decisions and, given prolonged contact, draw users into delusional thinking.

 Security

 Prompt injection

 A problem with the primitive dialog or task format is that users can create messages that appear to come from the assistant or the developer.
 This may result in some of the model's safeguards being overcome (jailbreaking), a problem called prompt injection.
 Attempts to remedy this issue include versions of the Chat Markup Language where user input is clearly marked as such, though it is still up to the model to understand the separation between user input and developer prompts.
 Newer models exhibit some resistance to jailbreaking through separation of user and system prompts.

-LLMs still have trouble differentiating user instructions from instructions in content not authored by the user, such as in web pages and uploaded files.
+LLMs have trouble differentiating user instructions from instructions in content not authored by the user, such as in web pages and uploaded files.

 Adversarial robustness remains underdeveloped, with models vulnerable to prompt injection attacks and jailbreaking through carefully crafted user inputs that bypass safety training mechanisms.

 Sleeper agents

 Researchers from Anthropic found that it was possible to create "sleeper agents", models with hidden functionalities that remain dormant until triggered by a specific event or condition.
 Upon activation, the LLM deviates from its expected behavior to make insecure actions.
-For example, a LLM could produce safe code except on a specific date, or if the prompt contains a specific tag.
+For example, an LLM could produce safe code except on a specific date, or if the prompt contains a specific tag.
 These functionalities were found to be difficult to detect or remove via safety training.